2022 Massachusetts Question 1

 2022 Massachusetts Question 1, commonly referred to as the "Millionaires Tax" or the "Fair Share Amendment", was a proposal to amend the state constitution to create a new 4% tax on income for people earning more than $1,000,000 annually, with the new revenue to go towards infrastructure and education.
-The proposal passed, with 52% voting 'Yes'.
+The proposal narrowly passed, with 52% voting 'Yes'.

 Background

-A similar measure was certified to be placed on the ballot for the 2018 cycle by Attorney General Maura Healey.
+A similar measure was certified to be placed on the ballot for the 2018 cycle by Maura Healey, the state's attorney general.
 However, the Supreme Judicial Court struck it from the ballot, ruling that the wording of the measure was unconstitutional as it mixed unrelated subjects.

-The 2022 measure sought to solve this issue by placing it on the ballot as a legislatively referred constitutional amendment.
+Supporters of the 2022 measure sought to solve this issue by placing it on the ballot as a legislatively referred constitutional amendment.
 This type of amendment is not subject to the same rules on the mixing of subjects.
 The General Court approved the amendment in mid-2021, clearing the way for the measure to be successfully placed on the ballot.